egeneralov/lxc-cover/README.md

 	C backup name

+Backup your container "name" to */root/backup/name.7z*.
+7zip have best compression, but it will cost time.

 #### Restore

 	C restore name

-Restoring your container from backup.
+Restoring your container from backup (/root/backup/name.7z).
 Removing current if exist.

 #### Console

 	C console name

-Showing console.